benhackett/nodejs-speech/README.md

 nodjs-speech
 ============

-A simple Nodejs server that sends a flac and receives a json object
+A simple speech to text Nodejs server that sends a flac and receives a json object.